KWMalik/HW3-IBM-Cluster/README.txt

 do to speed up the ratings service?

-The program will have slow performance since the atomic statement will cause the program to block, halting all other rights.
+The program will have slow performance since the atomic statement will cause the program to block, halting all other writes to the array.
-Create a lock and scheduling lock that allows people to access the shared memory locations in sync.
+What you could do is create a hash table that allows concurrent accesses, and have different locks for different buckets.
+That way you can safely allow reads/writes and maintain a safe shared data strucutre with concurrent accesses.

 # Problem 3 (35 points)